au-chrismor/selfdrive/README.md

 You would need to rework the motor control routines to interface with whatever you have, but it is something I intend to work on soon.

-Are you serious?
-While I can't actually *stop* you doing that,

 ## Can this software control a UAV (drone) or a boat?

 There is no position or altimetry in the code at present, so it won't control an aircraft.
 Anyway, there are lots of good flight controller projects out there already.